Back to Homepage

 see also Bristol Firearms Co., Burnside, A.E. and Foster, George Pratt

-Four distinct rifled were used extensively in the Civil War.
+The Burnside guns were almost solely manufactures for the U.S. Army and used extensively in the Civil War.

 The first and part of the second model was manufactured by Bristol Fireamrs Co.

-Burnside Firearms Co. produced the reminder of the second models and all third and fourth models.
+Burnside Firearms Co. produced the reminder of the second models and all other models.
 Productions ceased in 1865.

 2nd Model Carbines